milianz/milianz/README.md

 - 🎓 Currently studying Computer Science
 - 🔧 Working on personal projects involving **Java**, **Spring Boot**, **C++** and more
 - 🌱 Always learning new technologies
-- 🧪 Interested in backend, game dev, and system design
+- 🧪 Interested in backend and system design

 ---